-- 1. A student claiming a disability who has enrolled or been accepted for enrollment at BBCC, must complete a Request for Services and a Release of Information form with the Disabled Student Services (DSS) Office, Building 1400, Counseling Center. - 2.
-The student must meet with the Disabled Student Services Coordinator to determine the types of accommodation that will be beneficial prior to the start of classes.
+- A student claiming a disability who has enrolled or been accepted for enrollment at BBCC, must complete a Request for Services and a Release of Information form with the Disability Services (DS) Office, Building 1400, Counseling Center. - 2.
+The student must meet with the Coordinator of Disability Services to determine the types of accommodation and modification that will be beneficial prior to the start of classes.

 - 3. The student must provide a written statement from a qualified professional, documenting his/her disabling condition and any suggestions to meet his/her needs. - 4.
-The Disabled Student Services Coordinator will prepare a memorandum describing the nature of the student's disability as it relates to his/her education.
-This memorandum will also outline reasonable accommodations that can be provided by BBCC to meet the student's needs.
+The Coordinator of Disability Services will prepare a memorandum describing the nature of the student's disability as it relates to his/her education.
+This memorandum will also outline reasonable accommodations and modifications that can be provided by BBCC to meet the student's needs.

-The Disabled Student Services Office is located in the Counseling Center, Building 1400, the Student Center and Administration Building (handicapped access available).
-The telephone number for the Disabled Student Services Coordinator is (509) 793-2027.
+The Disability Services Office is located in the Counseling Center, Building 1400, the Student Center and Administration Building (handicapped access available).
+The telephone number for the Coordinator of Disability Services is (509) 793-2027.

-For the hearing impaired a telecommunications device for the deaf (TDD) is available in the Admissions/Registration Office, Building 1400, for incoming and outgoing calls.
+For the hearing impaired a telecommunications device for the deaf (TDD) is available in the Admissions/Registration Office, Building 1400 for incoming and outgoing calls.
 The TDD telephone number is (509) 762-6335.
 Upon request TDDs may also be made available in the Student Activities Office, Business Office, and BBCC Library for outgoing calls only.

-Disabled students, who have grievances with BBCC staff or faculty regarding disability-related issues, should consider contacting the Disabled Student Services Coordinator at the office identified above or the Vice President of Instruction/Student Services at (509) 793-2055 to obtain grievance procedures.
+Students with disabilities who have grievances with BBCC staff or faculty regarding disability-related issues, should consider contacting the Coordinator of Disability Services at the office identified above or the Dean of Enrollment Services at (509) 793-2063 to obtain grievance procedures.